 Sabotaging the Child’s Relationship with the Other Parent - Children thrive when there are two “good enough” parents and the children are free to love both parents freely.
 Putting down the other parent in front of the child, or using the child as a pawn in the divorce, can be devastating for the children and can actually cause disconnection with the sabotaging parent rather than a perceived alliance.

-Involving the Kids in Fights or Feuds with the Other Parent – Engaging children in fights or feuds between the parents that lean toward shame, blame and judgement toward the other can cause emotional harm.
+Involving the Kids in Fights or Feuds with the Other Parent - Engaging children in fights or feuds between the parents that lean toward shame, blame, and judgment toward the other can cause emotional harm.
 Positive co-parenting means not including kids in these hostile conflicts to reduce worry and not involving kids in “adult” situations for which they may not have the emotional intelligence to process.

 Putting Restrictions on their Belongings – Parents who put conditions on their belongings, with messages such as “I will buy you those shoes, but they have to stay at my house,” or requiring them to keep their security blanket or stuffed animal at one parent’s house and not allowing the belonging to go to the other parent's house, can also be a destructive co-parenting practice.

-Divorce is hard on everyone in the family, but can be made tougher by unhealthy co-parenting practices.
-Kids look to their parents for emotional security and structure, and setting a good example on positive communication, cooperation and child-centered decisions, is key for their mental and emotional health.
+Divorce is hard on everyone in the family but can be made tougher by unhealthy co-parenting practices.
+Kids look to their parents for emotional security and structure and setting a good example on positive communication, cooperation and child-centered decisions are key for their mental and emotional health.

 Erin Swinson, LMHC, NCC